Phalanstere/Airport/README.md

 ## Features:

-- An elegant Airport font effects
+- An elegant Airport font effect

 ##<a href="http://burckhardt.ludicmedia.de/AllesNichts">Demo</a>##